 Brain Damage In Birth Injury Malpractice

-The severity and length of oxygen deprivation affects whether hypoxic-ischemic encephalopathy occurs and how severe it is.
-Once HIE is suspected, imaging techniques like MRIs are performed to confirm a diagnosis.
+The severity and length of oxygen deprivation affect whether hypoxic-ischemic encephalopathy occurs and how severe it is.
+Once HIE is suspected, imaging techniques like MRIs confirm a diagnosis.

-Another common type of infant brain damage is cerebral palsy (CP), which is a group of four disorders that impact a child’s motion, balance, and posture.
-CP occurs when there is a serious injury to the infant’s brain.
+Another common type of infant brain damage is cerebral palsy (CP), a group of four disorders that impact a child’s motion, balance, and posture.
+CP occurs when there is a severe injury to the infant’s brain.

 Doctors often struggle to identify the specific injury, especially since children often don’t exhibit concrete symptoms until months or even years after they’re born.
 Most parents notice that their children have difficulty speaking, crawling, walking and developing other motor skills.

 Sure signs may appear shortly after birth.
 Organ dysfunction, especially the heart, lungs, kidneys, liver, and blood, indicates possible HIE.
 Seizures in the first 24 hours of life can also indicate the possibility of hypoxic-ischemic encephalopathy.